 Cheapest Car Insurance for Drivers With Tickets in Nevada

-Insurance companies in Nevada charge drivers with minor violations like speeding tickets more than drivers with a clean record.
-Drivers with no violations pay roughly $1,900 per year.
-Those with speeding tickets pay an average of $2,355.
+In Nevada, insurance companies charge drivers with minor violations like speeding tickets more than drivers with a clean record.
+Drivers with no violations pay roughly $1,994 per year for full coverage, whereas those with a speeding ticket pay an average of $2,471.

-The Nevada car insurance companies that charge the lowest full coverage rates for drivers with speeding tickets are:
+On average, the Nevada car insurance companies that offer the lowest full coverage rates for drivers with a speeding ticket are: